jasujm/enhanced-enum/docs/enumecglib.rst

 There are multiple ways to map a Python object to the C++ enum type.
-The following code examples all produce the same C++ definitions.
+The following code examples all produce the same C++ boilerplate.
 For further discussion see :ref:`enhancedenum-creating`.

 .. literalinclude:: examples/status.hh
    :language: c++